-Rhubarb Crumb Bars are the very first thing I bake when I nab my first bundle of rhubarb!
+These easy Rhubarb Crumb Bars are the very first thing I bake when I see the first rhubarb of the season.
+The tangy rhubarb filling sandwiched between a butter oat crumb crust is irresistible!

 I don’t think you could possibly imagine how I agonized over what to do with my little bag of rhubarb from the farmer’s market this week.
 I went back and forth looking at endless recipes, I scoured the internet, even started a RHUBARB board on Pinterest…it was insane.
 The thing about rhubarb is that it has a wonderful tangy flavor, different from any other fruit (possibly because it’s actually a veg) and a drop dead gorgeous color that makes me crazy.
 But it’s not just me, rhubarb inspires passion in a lot of people.
 It’s is a true harbinger of spring, being one of the first crops to be harvested as the weather warms, and the season starts right about now.
 You’ll see hot house crops come first to market, followed by the regular harvest soon after.
 A lot of recipes combine rhubarb with other fruits like strawberries or peaches, but I like to use it all by itself to get the full rhubarb experience.
 Why mess with a great thing?